History of higher education in the United States: Land Grant universities

 Each state used federal funding from the Morrill Land-Grant Colleges Acts of 1862 and 1890 to set up "land grant colleges" that specialized in agriculture and engineering.

 Among the first were Iowa State University, in Iowa, Purdue University in Indiana, Michigan State University, Kansas State University, Cornell University (in New York), Texas A&M University, Pennsylvania State University, The Ohio State University and the University of California.
 Few alumni became farmers, but they did play an increasingly important role in the larger food industry, especially after the Extension system was set up in 1916 that put trained agronomists in every agricultural county.

 The engineering graduates played a major role in rapid technological development.
-Indeed, the land-grant college system produced the agricultural scientists and industrial engineers who constituted the critical human resources of the managerial revolution in government and business (1862–1917) laying the foundation of the world's preeminent educational infrastructure that supported the world's foremost technology-based economy.
+The land-grant college system produced the agricultural scientists and industrial engineers who constituted the critical human resources of the managerial revolution in government and business (1862–1917) laying the foundation of the world's preeminent educational infrastructure that supported the world's technology-based economy.

-Pennsylvania State University is a good example of this.
+Pennsylvania State University is an example of this.
 The Farmers' High School of Pennsylvania (later the Agricultural College of Pennsylvania and then Pennsylvania State University), chartered in 1855, was intended to uphold declining agrarian values and show farmers ways to prosper through more productive farming.
-Students were to build character and meet a part of their expenses by performing agricultural labor.
+Students were instructed to build character and meet a part of their expenses by performing agricultural labor.
 By 1875, the compulsory labor requirement was dropped, but male students were to have an hour per day of military training in order to meet the requirements of the Morrill Land Grant College Act.
 In the early years the agricultural curriculum was not well developed, and politicians in Harrisburg often considered it a costly and useless experiment.
 The college was a center of middle-class values that served to help young people on their journey to white-collar occupations.